 - Owner: Add the photographer’s name or the name of the stock-photo vendor, so there is no confusion over who owns the photo.
 Including this information also ensures that you can trace the image to its owner should you have questions about it or need to renew your license.

 To further safeguard against information gaps that happen over time or with multiple people uploading images to your system, make the most important metadata fields required.
-You can also ask you DAM-system vendor about ways to save time and automate metadata entry using capabilities like automatic mapping of embedded metadata (i.e., IPTC, EXIF or XMP), auto-tagging image recognition, and upload profiles.
+You can also ask your DAM vendor about ways to save time and automate metadata entry using capabilities like automatic mapping of embedded metadata (i.e., IPTC, EXIF or XMP), auto-tagging image recognition, and upload profiles.

 Even with system permissions, metadata, and proper communication in place, it’s a good idea for you to incorporate extra safeguards into your system.
 Watermarks and end-user license agreements (EULAs) are a great place to start.
 Each gives you an extra layer of protection and helps hold users accountable for their actions.
 Here’s how they work: